JakubFir/travel-agency-frontend/frontend/README.md

 6. Fetch Hotels by Coordinates: Hotels can be fetched based on reservation information by sending a POST request to `/hotels`.

 7. Subscribe to Newsletter: Users can subscribe to the newsletter by sending a POST request to `/newsletter/${1}`.
+* Newsletter need to be added through Postman

 8. User Registration: New users can register by sending a POST request to `/register`.